… or a DIY PCB milling machine

 The Cyclone is basically a 3D-printed CNC machine designed for PCB milling.

 At first, I decided that will build this just for the lolz/fun/learning.

-Actually, I had specific plans for it at that time ... and still have (with my latest build), but I also have issues with time management recently.
-I'll fix it soon ;)
+Actually, I had specific plans for it at that time … and still have (with my latest build), but I also have had issues with time management recently.
+I’ll fix it soon 😉

-Version 0.9.7 was the first one that I've built.
+Version 0.9.7 was the first one that I built.

 The machine was controlled by Arduino MEGA with RAMPS shield, the same combo as in my 3D printer.
 I’ve used NEMA17 motors to control axes and the Dremel-like tool to do the milling.

-After few days I had a working machine ... sorta :D
+After a few days, I had a working machine … sorta 😀

 Arduino received a Marlin firmware which is common in the 3D printing world.
-I've set it up, uploaded to electronics and I was ready to run some tests.
+I set it up, uploaded it to electronics and I was ready to run some tests.

-The very first thing that has to be done when milling a PCB is auto leveling.
-It is important because you don't want milling tool to plunge too deep into a PCB.
+The very first thing that has to be done when milling a PCB is auto-leveling.
+It is important because you don’t want the milling tool to plunge too deep into a PCB.
 You only need to get rid of a very thin layer of copper.

 After that, I could start milling my first PCB.

-As you can see, I've failed miserably :D
+As you can see, I’ve failed miserably 😀

-First of all, I've used a wrong tool (an end mill bit) to cut v-groves (sic!), that is for starters.
-Failed leveling, wrong milling speed, feed rate and other small mistakes were introduced in that video too, but hey! that is a part of a painful learning process, amirite?
+First of all, I’ve used the wrong tool (an end mill bit) to cut v-groves (sic!), that is for starters.
+Failed leveling, wrong milling speed, feed rate, and other small mistakes were introduced in that video too, but hey! that is a part of a painful learning process, amirite?

-I've tested various software configurations, experimented a lot with different PCBs - not really with a great success, however, going through this process gave me a better understanding about machine limitations, software toolchains and its usage in general.
+I’ve tested various software configurations, and experimented a lot with different PCBs – not really with great success, however, going through this process gave me a better understanding of machine limitations, software toolchains, and its usage in general.

-Tools and software that I've found usefull at that point:
+Tools and software that I’ve found useful at that point: